lealcalejandro/LazyQML/docs/api.md

 The **QuantumClassifier** class is the core of LazyQML, offering a variety of methods for training and evaluating quantum models.
 It provides an elegant and flexible interface for working with quantum circuits, allowing you to explore different types of classifiers, embeddings, and ansatz circuits.
 The goal?
 To make quantum classification as intuitive as possible.

-### 2. **Variants of QuantumClassifier**
+### 2. **Simulation variants**

-LazyQML provides **two variants** of the **QuantumClassifier**, depending on the qubit representation used underneath.
+LazyQML provides **two simulation types**, depending on the qubit representation used underneath.
 This gives you the freedom to choose the right quantum simulation backend for your specific needs:

 - **State Vector Simulation**: This variant simulates the full quantum state of your system, perfect for smaller systems or when you want a more intuitive understanding of quantum behavior.